Frontier Squares

 RETURN TO TOP

 It is with much sadness that we pass along the news that our dear friend, Mae "Beth" Young, died on Thursday, September 8th.
 She had been dealing with kidney issues for several years and recently developed heart problems.
-Beth and her husband, Jim, graduated from Frontier Squares with us in 1993 and they were members of the club for ten years.
-They served the club and were on the board as Decorators, Recording Secretary and Class Chairman.
-Even though they haven't danced in years, we stand on their shoulders making Frontier Squares the fun and friendly club that it is still today.
-Attached is a picture from a square dance weekend and the other is Beth in the cockpit of their plane.
+Beth and her husband, Jim, graduated from Frontier Squares with us in 1993, and they were members of the club for ten years.
+They served the club and were on the board as Decorators, Recording Secretaries, and Class Chairman.
+Even though they haven't danced in years, we stand on their shoulders, making Frontier Squares the fun and friendly club that it is still today.
+Attached is a picture from a square dance weekend, and the other is Beth in the cockpit of their plane.
 Beth got her pilot's license in 1987 and she and Jim loved flying and traveling the world together.

 John King passed away April 11, 2022.
 John & Carol were very active with Frontier Squares for many years (took lessons with Johnny Davis and danced with Dave Stuthard and Jack Pladdys).
 John & Carol were part of square dancing back in the 80's during its hay-day when there were 280 members at Frontier Squares.
 They served Frontier as Host Couple in 1993, and class co-chairs in 1995.
 In 1994 no one volunteered as club president or vice-president for Frontier, so the club decided to keep it running by forming committees that divided responsibilities and performed the necessary tasks.
 John & Carol were part of that group and led the effort.
 As we all know the club survived and has flourished.
 John and Carol quit dancing several years ago due to injuries.
 We thank people like John & Carol and members of the past that took on leadership roles that helped make Frontier Squares what it is today.
 As you've heard us say many times - "We stand on their shoulders"!